ixd-physical-computing/IxD-PhysicalComputing-22/schedule.md

 - Homework discussion: share your enhanced switch projects, and go over questions about electronics or anything that came up.
 - A little more interfacing: Advanced sensors
 - A little more programming: Operators, memory and variables, data types
-- In-class lab: Analog Input + Output
+- In-class lab: Analog Input + Tone Output

 #### Assignments: